Using L1-relaxation and integer programming to obtain dual bounds for sparse PCA: Numerical experiments

-Our Algorithm may also be interpreted as a version of the ``alternating method" used regularly as a heuristic for bilinear programs.
-The sparse PCA problem can be equivalently rewritten as $\textup{max} \{x^{\top}Ay \,|\, \|x\|_2 = \|y\|_2 = 1, \|x\|_0 \leq k, \|y\|_0 \leq k\}$ --- we repeat this algorithm with multiple random initializations.
-We repeat 20 times and take the best solution.
-We emphasize that Algorithm \ref{algo:heuristic} may not lead to a global solution of \ref{eq:SPCA}.
+Our Algorithm may also be interpreted as a version of the ``alternating method" used regularly as a heuristic for bilinear programs as the sparse PCA problem can be equivalently rewritten as $\textup{max} \{x^{\top}Ay \,|\, \|x\|_2 = \|y\|_2 = 1, \|x\|_0 \leq k, \|y\|_0 \leq k\}$.
+We have compared our primal method to two standard heuristics for finding primal feasible solutions of the sparse PCA problems in the literature: truncated power method (TPM, \cite{yuan2011truncated}), generalized power method (GPM, \cite{journee2010generalized}) with $\ell_0$-penalty.
+The performances of all these methods are quite similar to our method (in terms of primal objective function values) on the real instances; see details in Appendix~\ref{sec:LB-comparison}.

-\subsection{Implementation of \ref{eq:convex-IP} model and \ref{eq:Pert-Convex-IP} model}
+\subsection{Implementation of \ref{eq:convex-IP} model and \ref{eq:pert-convex-IP} model}